SilasEver/Hacklytics/README.md

 # Credit Card Default Predictions
+## About
+Goal: To predict whether a person would default on their credit card payment based on salary, sex, and age.
+* Used SVM and random forest machine learning models
+* Modeled data with heatmaps and PCA/t-SNE dimensionality reduction

+Awards: Capital One’s “Best Financial Hack” award at Hacklytics 2020

 ## Dataset Variables
 This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables: